 B) A condition that is considered a fast track for an approval (QDD or quick disability decision).

 C) They have conditions that are on the compassionate allowance list.

 Unfortunately, only about three percent of all disability cases are any of the above listed exceptions to the average disability case processing time.

-If a person's initial disability claim is denied, they must file an appeal if they still wish to pursue their claim for SSI benefits.
+If a person's initial disability claim is denied, they must file an appeal for their claim for SSI benefits.
 Social Security allows sixty-five total days from the date of the denial notice to receive an appeal.
 Once the appeal is completed, it is forwarded back to the state disability agency for a reconsideration of the initial denial.

 Reconsideration appeals generally take an average of sixty days to receive a decision.
 If the reconsideration appeal is denied, the claimant can file a request for an administrative law judge hearing.

-If a person has to appeal their disability claim all the way to an administrative law judge hearing, they are realistically looking at an average of 18 months or more before they are approved for SSI disability benefits (provided they win their disability hearing).
+If a person has to appeal their disability claim all the way to an administrative law judge hearing, they are realistically looking at an average of 18, and possibly 36, months or more before they are approved for SSI disability benefits (provided they win their disability hearing).

 However, even if it takes this amount of time to be approved for SSI disability benefits, Social Security will back pay a person to the date they first contacted Social Security for their disability claim.

 About the Author: Tim Moore is a former Social Security Disability Examiner in North Carolina, has been interviewed by the NY Times and the LA Times on the disability system, and is an Accredited Disability Representative (ADR) in North Carolina.
 For assistance on a disability application or Appeal in NC, click here.

 Common Mistakes to avoid after being denied for Disability